The Field of Comparative Religion in Islamic Thought

 The examples of dialogue that are found in the sunnah are many.
 These include the dialogues that the Prophet (s.a.w.) with the polytheists of Quraysh when the Quraysh sent Abu al-Walid ‘Utbah ibn Rabi’ah to negotiate with the Prophet (s.a.w.) and to present him with various choices to leave his call to Islam.
 The Prophet (s.a.w.) rejected ‘Utbah’s offer and the first verses of Fuswswilat were Revealed on this occasion.
 And then there was the Prophet’s (s.a.w.) dialogue with his uncle, Sayyidina Abu Thalib ibn ‘Abd al-Muththalib (r.a.); his dialogue with the people of Yatsrib in the first and second pledge of ‘Aqabah; his dialogue with Sayyidina Abu Yazid Suhayl ibn ‘Amr (r.a.) who was sent by the Quraysh regarding the Pact of Hudaybiyyah; his dialogue with the Jews of Madina; his dialogue with the Christians of Najran in his masjid; his dialogue with the hypocrites of Madina; and his dialogue with his companions in teaching them and training them, like the hadits of Jibril (a.s.) on iman, islam, and ihsan, the hadits on who is bankrupt, the hadits on the river in which on purifies oneself daily, his advice to the youth who wanted to do forbidden things, and his discussion with Sayyidatina Khawlah bint Tsa’labah (r.a.) regarding her husband at the beginning of Surah al-Mujadalah and so on.

 If the aim and goal of dialogue differs between Muslims and others, like the People of the Book, then there is no doubt that the motives will also differ.
 So, this raises the question of what are the motives for Muslims in dialogue.
 The motive include: To communicate the message of Islam.
-Because Islam is an invitation to everyone in the world, from all races, colors and groups, Muslims, individually and collectively, should communicate the message of Islam.
+Because Islam is an invitation to everyone in the world, from all races, colours and groups, Muslims, individually and collectively, should communicate the message of Islam.
 This is a Divine Obligation from Allah (s.w.t.) for those He Chose for this important task.
 Allah (s.w.t.)
 States:

 سُوۡرَةُ آل عِمرَان